Bose Solo 15 Series II Pedestal Speaker System

 The difference between the models is the new Bose Solo 15 II adds built-in Bluetooth technology which is controlled by a button on the remote control.
 Additionally, it now allows you to adjust the bass output level of the speaker from a button on the remote control, instead of having to adjust the bass level from a knob located on the rear panel of the previous model.

 Soundbars have become a popular choice for many consumers wanting to add better sound quality to their flat-panel televisions.
-And as many of you already know, most flat panel TV speaker’s produce from poor to mediocre sound quality; so adding a soundbar system will substantially increase the audio performance of your TV viewing experience.
+And as many of you already know, most flat panel TV speakers produce poor to mediocre sound quality; so adding a soundbar system will substantially increase the audio performance of your TV viewing experience.

 Typical soundbar systems usually consist of a rectangular bar that contains two or more drivers (speaker), with many systems adding an additional subwoofer for low bass output.

 Soundbar pedestal TV speaker systems go with an entirely different form factor.
-This type of system consists of a flat – low profile box-shaped system which allows you to place your TV on top of the enclosure.
+This type of system consists of a flat – low-profile box-shaped system that allows you to place your TV on top of the enclosure.

 Pedestal sound systems are not as widely available as the “bar” type system mentioned above and are available from a limited number of manufacturers.
 The Bose Corporation is one such manufacturer with its Bose Solo 15 II TV sound system.

-The Solo 15 II features a compact design measuring: 24-11/16″ W x 2-15/15″ H x 14-1/4″ D, and weights 12lbs.
+The Solo 15 II features a compact design measuring: 24-11/16″ W x 2-15/15″ H x 14-1/4″ D and weighs 12 lbs.
 The enclosure is a solidly built bass reflex design with two rear-firing ports to enhance bass output.
 The enclosure contains a five-speaker array: three across the front panel and one on each side panel.

 The Solo 15 II uses Bose’s proprietary TruSpace technology that produces full and spacious sound reproduction.
 The system contains a dialog mode that automatically adjusts the system for optimal dialog reproduction from sources such as news and talk shows.
 The system’s rear panel contains a bass knob to adjust bass level output to your liking.